-Another important category of financial health KPIs is liquidity ratios.
-These measure your access to cash and assets which can easily be converted to cash in order to meet your short-term debts.
+Another method for how to analyze the financial health of a company is to review its liquidity ratios.
+These measure your access to cash and assets that can easily be converted to cash in order to meet your short-term debts.
 Strong liquidity indicates that you have resources available to keep up with your debt obligations.

 8. Do You Have Emergency Savings Reserves?

 An emergency cash reserve can help keep your company financially healthy if your business or the economy suffers an unexpected downturn, such as the coronavirus pandemic.
 As the pandemic illustrates, having extra cash available can make the difference between surviving a cash-flow crunch and going out of business.